changchuming/scheduleitfor.me/README.md

 # Build Instructions
-Step 1: Install missing packages and dependencies
+1. Install missing packages and dependencies
 ```
 > npm install
 > bower install
 ```

-Step 2: Edit `./gulp/config.json` to indicate whether you are using Visual Studio
+2. Edit `./gulp/config.json` to indicate whether you are using Visual Studio

 ```
 {